Job Opportunities

 This position offers a flexible schedule of up to 25 hours per week with day, evening and weekend shifts as required.
 Hours and schedules vary depending on programming requirements.

-Wilmot Recreation Complex, Pool
+Wilmot Recreation Complex, pool

 To assist qualified staff with instructing swimming classes in a safe, enjoyable environment demonstrating good class control and safety supervision.
 As part of the lifeguarding team, they will assist with the surveillance of patrons in the aquatic facility.
 Provides emergency care and treatment as required until the arrival of emergency medical services